Basset-Hound-OSINT/osint-resources/references/references_02/josephmisiti.md

 <a name="python-federated-learning"></a>
 #### Federated Learning
 * [Flower](https://flower.dev/) - A unified approach to federated learning, analytics, and evaluation.
 Federate any workload, any ML framework, and any programming language.
-* [PySyft](https://github.com/OpenMined/PySyft) - A Python library for secure and private Deep Learning.
 * [Tensorflow-Federated](https://www.tensorflow.org/federated) A federated learning framework for machine learning and other computations on decentralized data.

 <a name="python-kaggle-competition-source-code"></a>